• Skip to primary navigation

 1. Cut the top and bottom off the pomegranate.

-2. Score the pomegranate into quarters (don’t cut all the way through the peel).
+2. Score the peel into quarters, being careful not to cut all the way through.

 Tap stars to rate!